UmeanNever/NovelSum/README.md

 By default, NovelSelect uses the input dataset itself as the reference dataset to estimate the information density factor.
 However, you may customize our code to specify a different reference dataset with precomputed embeddings.

-Moreover, you can integrate NovelSelect with quality-based data selection methods by making a straightforward modification to our code—incorporating sample-wise quality scores as multipliers when selecting the sample with maximum "novelty" $v(x)$ at each iteration, as discussed in Section 6 of our paper.
+Moreover, you can integrate NovelSelect with quality-based data selection methods by making a straightforward modification to our code—incorporating sample-wise quality scores as multipliers when selecting the sample with maximum "novelty" $v(x)$ at each iteration of NovelSelect, as discussed in Section 6 of our paper.

 ```
 Usage: python novelselect.py [OPTIONS]